-Semana Santa (Holy Week) in Peru is full of traditions.
+Semana Santa (Holy Week) & Easter in Peru is full of traditions.
 On Palm Sunday, Peruvians attend masses with the crosses made of palm frond to commemorate Jesus' entrance to Jerusalem when he was saluted with palm leaves.
 On Maundy Thursday, priests wash the feet of twelve elders as Jesus did to his apostles, and people commemorate the Last Supper serving twelve traditional dishes.
 Good Friday is considered a quiet day in Peru, but, many cities still hold processions to mourn the death of Jesus.
 The same mood prevails during the candlelight vigils on Holy Saturday.
 Easter Sunday brings the change with its firework displays at dawn—sorrow is replaced with joy.
 The country celebrates the Resurrection of Christ with parades, foods, dancing, parties, and other festivities.

 Easter celebration in Ayacucho is considered the grandest in the country.
 It starts already on the Friday preceding Palm Sunday—with a play that tells a story about Christ meeting his mother.
 Palm Sunday is also memorable for all the palms and mules that observed around the city.
 The celebration of Easter Sunday seems to begin already on Holy Saturday with the vibrant open-air markets.
 Day celebrations smoothly turn into a night-long party with fireworks, music, and lots of dancing.